-Traditional Media Coverage

-Local radio spots ran on KBCS 91.3 in July and through August 15th.
-Approximately 10, 30-second spots a day aired publicly.

-Social Media

-- 41 (@belred_arts_district) Instagram posts with 3406 interactions. - 2 (@bellevueartsprogram) Instagram posts with 90 interactions. - 8 days of boosted Instagram posts (@artspaceusa).
-Reached 12,344 people in the region, with 109 interactions. - 80 local partner requests for Instagram post shares.

-Public Presentations

-Survey information was shared twice at Bellevue Arts Commission meetings, and Commissioners were encouraged to share in their networks, as well.

-Printed Outreach

-- 200 Posters were printed and distributed to different community locations. - 1000 Postcards including a QR code for easy access to the survey were hand-distributed to individuals and partner locations throughout the community.

-Email Outreach

-- Core Group members' reached out to their personal and professional networks. - 35 local organizations were asked to notify those on their email lists. - Notable email campaigns include: - DigiPen Institute of Technology students notified. - Approximately 1,000 direct emails sent to artists/educators/organizations by the City of Bellevue.
+- Traditional Media Coverage - Local radio spots ran on KBCS 91.3 in through 15th.
+July and August Approximately 10, 30-second spots a day aired publicly. - Social Media - 41 (@belred_arts_district) Instagram posts with 3406 interactions. - 2 (@bellevueartsprogram) Instagram posts with 90 interactions. - 8 days of boosted Instagram posts (@artspaceusa).
+Reached 12,344 people in the region, with 109 interactions. - 80 local partner requests for Instagram post shares. - Public Presentations - Survey information was shared twice at Bellevue Arts Commission meetings, and Commissioners were encouraged to share in their networks, as well. - Printed Outreach - 200 Posters were printed and distributed to different community locations. - 1000 Postcards including a QR code for easy access to 0 the survey were hand-distributed to individuals and partner locations throughout the community. - Email Outreach - Core Group members' reached out to their personal and professional networks. - 35 local organizations were asked to notify those on 0 their email lists. - Notable email campaigns include: 0 - DigiPen Institute of Technology students notified. - Approximately 1,000 direct emails sent to artists/educators/organizations by the City of Bellevue.

+We invite ALL artists, performers and innovators to take the survey!
+You do not have to live in the Bellevue area to share your needs for affordable live-work space.